davidctaylor/dctjs-llm/README.md

 ```
 Create a section with a Carousel, the title of the Carousel is "Image gallery of Colorado State Parks".
 Add a Card with
 the image url "/images/mesa-verde.jpg".
-Add an Card with the title "/images/great-sand-dunes.jpg".
+Add an Card with the image url "/images/great-sand-dunes.jpg".
+Add an Card with
+the image url "/images/garden.jpg"
 ```

 ```